originphp/website/source/docs/utility/email.md

 ## Installation

-If you wish to use the `Email` class in other projects you can install like this
+This package is already installed but if you want to use this in your other projects you can install using composer.

 ```linux
 $ composer require originphp/email